bingtimren/lerna-study/README.md

 # Assumptions (Conventions)

-Projects that use these tools are assumed to follow these conventions:
+Projects that use these tools are assumed to follow these main assumptions:

 Project layout:
 - "/src": Typescript sources